jkkjjj/jkkjjj/README.md

 - 🍓 I'm ✨JK Flip-Flop✨ , and you can just call me 🎀**JKKJJJ**🎀;
 - 💻 I'm fluent in Python, C/C++ and Verilog;
 - 🛠 I’m passionate about:
-  - 💞Financial Time Series Forecasting 💞
-  - 🚀Graph Generation 🚀
-  - 🍒Spatiotemporal Imputation  🍒
-  - 🚗Data Science 🚗
+  - Efficient Multi-agent System
+  - Data Mining
-  - ⚓Deep Learning ⚓
+  - Graph Learning
-  - 📮Machine Learning 📮
+  - LLMs

 - 🍕 Oh, and I **absolutely love cookies**! 🍪
 - 🌈Also, I’m a huge fan of **JK uniforms** 🍭